Conservation benefit: 267-acre marine protected area for 20 years

 Community benefit: Solar power system for schools and health centers

-The island-village of Barangay Manamoc has a total land area of 1,275 acres, with about 300 households and a population of about 1,900.
-The primary means of livelihood in the village are fishing, seaweed cultivation and farming, though many residents are employed by a nearby resort.
-The villagers worked for the establishment of a 267-acre Marine Protected Area in 2002; the mean hard coral cover has since risen from 18 percent to 25 percent.
+The island-village of Barangay Manamoc has an area of 1,275 acres, about 300 households, and a population of about 1,900.
+Most people make their living from fishing, seaweed cultivation, or farming, though many work at a nearby resort.
+In 2002, the villagers worked to establish a 267-acre marine protected area.
+Since then, the mean hard coral cover has risen from 18 percent to 25 percent.

 In 2001, the village was finally given three diesel power generators.
-Operating and maintenance expenses have taken their toll in the form of reduced operating hours (five to six hours per day) and costlier electricity for the consumers, who in turn are decreasing their power consumption.
-The increasing cost of power makes it impossible for barangay public facilities to provide efficient and effective services to the community.
+Operating and maintenance expenses, however, have taken their toll.
+Power is available only five to six hours per day, and the increased price of electricity has prompted consumers to decrease their power consumption.
+Expensive power makes it impossible for public facilities to provide effective services to the community.

 Full or partial funding for this project provided by

 - December 2009

 - Seacology Field Representative Ferdie Marcelo reports that though coral was affected by a crown of thorns starfish outbreak in the Cuyo group of islands last year, fish reportedly abound.

 - As of April 2009, all solar units installed in the barangay continue to benefit the community.
 The MPA remains protected by the community and encroachers were given a warning and were required to...